Climate and Average Weather Year Round in Sarasota Florida, United States

 Sarasota experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 7.2 months, from April 7 to November 15, during which time the comfort level is muggy, oppressive, or miserable at least 36% of the time.
-The muggiest day of the year is July 28, with muggy conditions 100% of the time.
+The muggier period of the year lasts for 7.2 months, from April 8 to November 16, during which time the comfort level is muggy, oppressive, or miserable at least 36% of the time.
+The month with the most muggy days in Sarasota is August, with 30.9 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable